 It sure did.
 At that moment, thousands of listeners had just cranked up their radios full blast.
 Good for Rick, I thought, he’s bringing joy to a lot of people.
 And he’s having fun as well.
 They say that’s what radio is all about.

 Who was Francis??
 For nearly half a century I wondered about that.
 Turns out, there really was a Francis.
 He was a mentally-challenged boy who helped out at the small airstrip at the village of Blackville, about 30 miles southwest of Newcastle.
 The lad worked extremely hard, just giving it … causing people to shout, “Drive ‘er Francis!”

 By putting it to air, time and time again, Rick Shalala gave a special needs person special recognition.
 I saw a lot of that in Newcastle — people pushing humanity in the right direction.
 It wasn’t hard to like the place and the people who lived there.

 The phrase soon became synonymous with fiddle tunes.
 Listeners would call the station and ask, “When are you going to play a ‘Drive ‘er Francis’?”

 Let’s break to hear some CKMR ‘promos’ … recorded by country singers Hank Snow and Doc Williams [Grand Ole Opry, Wheeling, West Virginia, USA].
 The clip runs about two minutes.

-In my eyes, Rick was worldly, yes, a bit of a rebel but more important, an original.
-He was a mover and shaker who lived life full-throttle.
-He also stood up for things.
-More than anything, that made quite an impression on me.
+In my eyes, Rick was worldly and yes, a bit of a rebel, but more important, he was an original.
+Rick was a mover and shaker who lived life full-throttle.
+The man also stood up for things.
+More than anything, that made an impression on me.

 I never told anyone but Rick Shalala was my hero.Rick was also reliable — unlike a certain morning man at CKMR who didn’t always show up for work on time.
 When a station has no overnight staff and the morning announcer is late, that’s trouble for listeners who rely on clock radios to get them up.
 And yes, there were clock radios back then … they just weren’t digital.